-It’s possible to go horse riding up into the mountains and a long the beach for a full day or half a day.
-A girl I met did a full day trip for €70.00, she said it was great and it was just her and a guide.
-She did have very sore legs the next day though as she wasn’t used to being in a saddle so if you’re planning on surfing the next day a half day might be better!
-(Also just be sure to check that the horses are in good condition and being treated well, do not pay money and supply a demand for mis-treated animals.)
+It’s possible to go horse riding up into the mountains and along the beach for a full day or half a day.
+A girl I met did a full-day trip for €70.00, she said it was great and it was just her and a guide.
+She did have very sore legs the next day though as she wasn’t used to being in a saddle so if you’re planning on surfing the next day a half-day might be better!
+(Just be sure to check that the horses are in good condition and being treated well, do not pay money and supply a demand for mistreated animals.)

 The main street has plenty of food options, during the day these are quite quiet and even look a little outdated however come nighttime the area is buzzing and has a really ‘backpacker’ feel to it, especially as these places are the cheaper options.

 Here are some recommendations: